sidrafik42/cv-generator/README.md

 ### Python Version

-This application is configured to use Python 3.12, which is specified in the `runtime.txt` file.
-This version is compatible with all the dependencies in `requirements.txt`.
+This application is configured to use Python 3.12.4, which is specified in the `runtime.txt` file and `pyproject.toml`.
+This version is compatible with all the dependencies.
 If you encounter compatibility issues, you may need to adjust this version.

 ## Project Structure